-History: Douglas Ross Construction (DRC) and Palisade Builders (PBI) have been building in the greater San Francisco area for over 35 years.
+History: Palisade Builders (PBI) has been building in the greater San Francisco area for over 35 years.
 Over that time, we have constructed a diversified portfolio consisting of commercial, retail, historic building renovation projects, and multiple forms of housing.
-Douglas Ross, the CEO and founder, has worked diligently over the years to establish an esteemed reputation for our companies..
+Douglas Ross, the founder, has worked diligently over the years to establish an esteemed reputation for our companies.

 Mission: Our primary mission is to provide our clients with both a high quality product and an exceptional level of service.
 We pride ourselves on being able to take on projects that pose significant challenges, turning high-risk situations into opportunities and the transformation of buildings from vision into remarkable reality.

 We achieve these outcomes with the dexterity of our creative, dynamic and tenacious employees.
 Hiring is based on: honesty and integrity, the ability to be industrious, engaging, respectful, and innovative.
 These qualities allow our team to be creative and flexible in approaching problem solving and conflict management in the fast paced and multi-faceted world of construction.

 Values: We believe that the value of our people is what propels us forward.
 Holding high standards from beginning to end, we expect honesty, integrity, grit, and respect from every employee related to our offices.
 We believe these values transcend from a personal value system to a corporate value system giving our clients a higher level of product and service than our competitors.